 Forwarding of Mail

 University Mail Services does forward your mail for a period of 90 days.
 Individuals are responsible to notify correspondents of their change of address.
 If you receive mail for individuals who are no longer with your department, cross out the JMU address completely and list the forwarding address under the words: “Please Forward”.
 If you do not have a forwarding address, cross out the JMU address and BARCODE completely and mark the envelope: “Return to Sender, No Forwarding Address”.
 Place these envelopes with your mail for pick up.
 If you receive unwanted mail, do not open it.
 Cross-out the JMU address completely along with the bar-coding at the bottom of the address and mark the envelope: “Refused, Return to Sender”.

-Express Mail, Certified Mail, Insured Mail and Registered Mail comprise the accountable mail category.
+Express Mail and Certified Mail comprise the accountable mail category.
 This mail is tracked and accounted for throughout the mail system.
 University Mail Services assumes responsibility for this mail when we receive it on your behalf and this responsibility is released only when the item is properly signed for by the recipient or department designee.
 To ensure proof and record of receipt, we ask the recipient to print his/her name legibly, sign and date the handheld electronic device or “Accountable Mail Manifest”.

 The Express Mail is picked up from the USPS everyday at 6:30am and 2:00pm.
 The 6:30am packages will be delivered on that days scheduled run for your department.
 The Express Mail received during the 2:00pm run will be delivered to you on the next scheduled run for your department.

 USPS mail stating delivered to 22801 only means that the package has arrived at the Harrisonburg Post Office.
 It will show delivered to 22807 once received by JMU Mail Services.